ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 {{site.data.keyword.contdelivery_full}} includes Delivery Pipeline to build, test, and deploy in a repeatable way with minimal human intervention.
 In a pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.
 {:shortdesc}

-**Tip**: Your permissions to view, modify, or run a pipeline are based on the access control for the toolchain that owns the pipeline.
+Your permissions to view, modify, or run a pipeline are based on the access control for the toolchain that owns the pipeline.
 For more information about access control for toolchains, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_resource_groups){: new_window} and [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_orgs){: new_window}.
+{: tip}

 ## Stages
 {: #deliverypipeline_stages}